SankethBK/diaryvault/README.md

 * No Font customization for overall app and individual note level
 * No customizable sorting: Not everyone wants to sort by date.

+🌟 **If you like what we're building, please consider starring our repository on GitHub to show your support.
+It means a lot to us!** ⭐

 ### Feature Roadmap Table

 | Feature | Timeline | Issue |